 - Weapon: Great Staff of the Crone

-These are our recommended Gear and Weapons for the Werewolf Druid build.
+These are my recommended Gear and Weapons for the Werewolf Druid build.
 As you can see, most of these are Legendary or Sacred Legendary Weapons.
-However, there are a few exceptions, such as the Greatstaff of the Crone, a Unique Weapon, and Stalker’s Onus, which are Rare Pants.
+There are a few exceptions, such as the Greatstaff of the Crone, a Unique Weapon, and Stalker’s Onus, which are Rare Pants.

 Legendary Aspects